How the EU’s new PSD2 directive makes your Pleo payments even more secure

 Now, the new rules mean it's going to be all-but-impossible to share cards and buy things online.

-You will now have to authenticate using at least two of the three elements below and a little extra for remote transactions.
+You will now have to authenticate using at least two of the three elements below and, for online card transactions, a dynamic linking process that uniquely binds the authentication to the specific amount and payee, as required by PSD2.

 But our top priority is always keeping your money safe.
 So we decided to slightly change our login flow to take account of PSD2.